schollz/quotation-explorer/README.md

 # Quotation Explorer  :earth_americas: :speech_balloon:

-> Explore over 200,000 quotes, with the click of a mouse :earth_americas::speech_balloon:

 I wanted to write an web app using only the Golang standard library for routing.
 I also wanted a simple web API for getting a random quote as JSON.

 This app fulfills both my goals: it is [a web app that uses the stdlib for routing, that allows you to click on a single word to quickly and easily